mcaro01/mars-web-scraping/README.md

 Printed the list to view success.

 Part 2: Scrape and analyze Mars weather data, which exists in a table.
+(6 parts)

-Used automated browsing to visit the Mars Temperature Data SiteLinks to an external site..
+1)Used automated browsing to visit the Mars Temperature Data SiteLinks to an external site..
 Inspected the page to identify which elements to scrape by using Chrome DevTools.

-Created a Beautiful Soup object and use it to scrape the data in the HTML table.
+2)Created a Beautiful Soup object and use it to scrape the data in the HTML table.

-Assembled the scraped data into a Pandas DataFrame.
+3)Assembled the scraped data into a Pandas DataFrame.

-Examined the data types that are currently associated with each column.  int, or float data types. changed and confirmed the data typs for data analysis.
+4)Examined the data types that are currently associated with each column.  int, or float data types. changed and confirmed the data typs for data analysis.

-Analysed the data by Using Pandas functions
-How many months exist on Mars?
+5)Analysed the data by Using Pandas functions a)How many months exist on Mars?
+     12
-How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+b)How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+     1867
-What are the coldest and the warmest months on Mars (at the location of Curiosity)?
-To answer this question:
+c)What are the coldest and the warmest months on Mars (at the location of Curiosity)?
        Find the average minimum daily temperature for all of the months.
+        (0.5, 1.0, 'Daily minimum temperature')
-Plot the results as a bar chart.
+ d)Plotted the results as a bar chart.

-Which months have the lowest and the highest atmospheric pressure on Mars?
-To answer this question:
+ e)Which months have the lowest and the highest atmospheric pressure on Mars?
+     On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+But it is always very cold there in human      terms!

-Find the average daily atmospheric pressure of all the months.
+ f)Find the average daily atmospheric pressure of all the months.
+     Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.

-Plot the results as a bar chart.
+Plotted the results as a bar chart.

-About how many terrestrial (Earth) days exist in a Martian year?
-To answer this question:
+  g)About how many terrestrial (Earth) days exist in a Martian year?
-Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+     The distance from peak to peak is roughly 1425-750, or 675 days.
+A year on Mars appears to be about 675 days from the plot.
+Internet search confirms that a        Mars year is equivalent to 687 earth days.

-Visually estimate the result by plotting the daily minimum temperature.
+Plotted the daily minimum temperature.

-Export the DataFrame to a CSV file.
+The DataFrame was exported to a CSV file.